- Las Vegas is a safe destination – I’ve visited 40+ times and have never been the victim of a crime.

 I personally prefer to carry all of my valuables (wallet, cell phone, etc.) in my front pocket.
 Things get pretty snug up there, but there’s no way in heck someone is going to be able to slip an item out.

-An alternative strategy to avoid pickpockets is employing a travel wallet, many of which are available on Amazon, here.
+An alternative strategy to avoid pickpockets is employing a travel wallet, many of which are available on Amazon for next to nothing.
 The best options zip closed, and discreetly strap around your waist.

 Keep Your Valuables (Cell Phone & Wallet) Stowed Away